Olypolyu/Kotlin-Encabulator/README.md

 ## Instalation Instructions
 ---
 After years of work, the Kotlin Encabulator has reached a high level of development.
-As such, the instalation instructions for this wonder technology have been simplied drastically.
+As such, the instalation instructions for this **wonder technology** have been simplified drastically.
-Simply Copy of the commands directly in your console to install the program.
-Very secure, i know.
+Simply copy the command for your matching Operating System directly in a console window to install the program.
+Very secure, we know!

 ### Windows